 The majority of modern jigsaw puzzles are made with interlocking puzzle pieces.
 This pieces have knobs which can snap into corresponding holes, ensuring that a solved portion of the puzzle stays together.
 Some puzzles also incorporate pieces with smooth edges, or pieces in strange shapes like starbursts which fit together with other unusual shapes to create a complete puzzle.
 Jigsaw puzzles can be made in any shape, and are sometimes also printed on both sides, to make solving them more challenging.

-When purchasing jigsaw puzzles for very young children, find a specially designed children's puzzle.
+When purchasing puzzles for very young children, find a specially designed children's puzzle.
 These are usually designed with extra large pieces so that infants and toddlers cannot choke on the pieces if they try to eat them.
-Bigger children can work on more conventional jigsaw puzzles, but you may want to consider a puzzle with fewer pieces, so that the child is not frustrated.
+Bigger children can work on more conventional puzzles, but you may want to consider a puzzle with fewer pieces, so that the child is not frustrated.
 Adults, it is presumed, do not eat their puzzles, and enjoy frustrating themselves with jigsaw puzzles which can potentially have thousands of pieces.